 I know, it doesn’t make sense; I even don’t make sense to myself anymore.
 I have zero personal reason to go to Liechtenstein; I have no friends there, there’s nobody to catch up with, and Liechtenstein of itself lacks enough sites for hard tourism.
 But whatever, it’s also my 99th country.

 On the bright side, Liechtenstein is the only country to be completely enclosed by the Alps, it’s almost the size of Manhattan, it’s ruled by a prince, and it’s the richest country in the world (by GDP) with a 1.5% unemployment rate.
 You can tell I just looked all of that up when I got here.

 So after getting out of work at Sunday 8pm, I headed to JFK Airport where I boarded a 10:10pm Swiss Air Flight #15 to Zurich.
 After 7 and a half hours in the air, I landed at around Monday 11:15am and headed out of arrivals towards the airport’s train station.

-A roundtrip ticket from Zurich to Vaduz, Liechtenstein will cost about 85 CHFs.
+A roundtrip ticket from Zurich, Switzerland to Vaduz, Liechtenstein will cost about 85 CHFs.